Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Property division in Republic County

-Usually, Kansas courts divide assets and property according to the spouses’ wishes.
+Usually, Republic County courts divide assets and property according to the spouses’ wishes.
 As soon as a divorcing couple submits a settlement agreement, the judge reviews it and approves it if it is done fairly and reasonably.

 If, however, the divorcing spouses are unable to reach an agreement on property division, the court handles it before a divorce can get finalized.